morpho-matters/morpholib/docs/guides/projects.md

 layer2.append(pt2)
 ```

 the two point actors will not appear one after the other, because each actor will be appended to the end of its respective layer's *local* timeline.
-To make them properly appear one after the other in the global animation timeline, there's no escaping using the `time` pattern:
+To make them properly appear one after the other in the global animation timeline, you have to use the `time` pattern:

 ```python
 layer1.append(pt1)